Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Load Index

 The represents the maximum weight that a tire can support when properly inflated.
 It is a numerical code that corresponds to a specific weight capacity.
 The higher the number, the greater the weight the tire can handle.
-It’s essential to choose a tire with a load index that meets or exceeds the weight requirements of your vehicle to ensure safety and performance.
+It’s essential to choose a tire with a that meets or exceeds the weight requirements of your vehicle to ensure safety and performance.

 Speed Rating